wardner/home-drive/README.md

 # Home Drive

-This is a home version of drive. `npm install`
+This is a home version of drive.

 ## Forked Repository